Sub-IoT/Sub-IoT-Stack/stack/doxygen/gettingstarted.md

 	[003] Ext H: 30.5
 	[004] Batt 3297 mV

+Note that you can enable different log sources separately by using cmake settings ( x_LOG_ENABLED).

 ## IDE Support

 The OSS-7 buildsystem and code does not require a specific IDE.
 The user can choose which IDE to use, if any.